nycpp/nycpp.github.io/support.md

 Organziations can also sponsor individual events.
 Event sponsors work with us to directly cover the cost of food for attendees.
 We invite event sponsors to staff a small table where a recruiter can greet guests, offer swag, and discuss career opportunities.
-We allocate a few minutes for a representative from our sponsor to address the room, inviting them to share a bit about their organization and the importance of C++ to its business.
+A few minutes are allocated for a representative from the sponsor to address the room, providing a chance to share a bit about the organization and the importance of C++ to its business.

 Reach out to [nycpp-organizers@googlegroups.com]( mailto:nycpp-organizers@googlegroups.com) to discuss sponsoring an NYC++ event.